JeanCarletta/HeatHack-Data/README.md

 Information about non-plotly approaches:  https://jupyterbook.org/interactive/interactive.html One consideration is whether they're going to need internet access to look at graphs - they might not have that when they're together if they meet on the premises.
 Altair sounded like it might be useful in that situation.

-:TODO: find out if we can hide the code.

-The graphs look terrible in pdf as generated via html.